georgeslabreche/ccsdsmo-malc/docs/index.md

 The MAL C API consists of several APIs:

-  -	**MAL attribute API** : The MAL attributes are extracted from the MAL API to avoid a circular dependency between MAL API (which depends on the encoding APIs) and encoding APIs (which depends of MAL attributes).
+  -	**MAL attribute API** : The MAL attributes are extracted from the MAL API to avoid a circular dependency bween MAL API (which depends on the encoding APIs) and encoding APIs (which depends of MAL attributes).
   -	**Encoding APIs** : Encoding APIs are specifically defined for each encoding format.
   -	**MAL API** : The MAL API allows the use of MAL level concepts.
   - **Area APIs** (generated) : The MAL API contains the Area API generated from the definition of the MAL Area.